sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	* It uploads this proxy to ``Myproxy server``
 	* It ``delegates`` the proxy to the WMS with your user name as the delegation ID (DID)

-	If you want to know more , see the advanced section about :ref:`grid-authentication`.
+	If you want to know more, see the advanced section about :ref:`grid-authentication`.

 And now you are ready to submit jobs to the Grid!
 Or copy data from and to the grid.